Aman-1313/7873300_A2_resume.github.io/README.md

     - Save your resume with a .md extension.
 2. **Create _Github_ directory to host your resume**
     - Go to https://github.com in your web browser.
-    - Create a new Github account if you don't have one already.
+    - Create a new Github account.
     - Create a new directory named username.github.io, where username is your username on GitHub.
 3. **Add necessary files to your Github directory**
     - Add your resume Markdown file to the new directory.